swetha4444/HASOC2021/README.md

 * <a href="./Subtask B/BERT_B.ipynb">BERT_B.ipynb</a> : Applying BERT model to classify the data and find the accuracy for Subtask B.
 * <a href="./Subtask B/Proposed Model">Proposed Model (Folder)</a> : Files related to the Proposed Model:
   * <a href="./Subtask B/Proposed Model/Profanity_Check.ipynb">Profanity_Check.ipynb</a> : Survey of various pre-trained models/libraries for profanity check.
+  * <a href="./Subtask B/Proposed Model/ProposedModel.ipynb">ProposedModel.ipynb</a> : Implementation of the proposed model.

 ## Sub-task A: Identifying Hate, offensive and profane content
 This task focus on Hate speech and Offensive language identification offered for English, German, and Hindi.
 Sub-task A is coarse-grained binary classification in which participating system are required to classify tweets into two classes, namely: Hate and Offensive (HOF) and Non- Hate and offensive (NOT).